 Utilizing the inoculant to generate high levels of bacterial activity in the outer edges of the piles, and remaining in a static phase for several weeks, reduces ammonia losses and allows nitrifying bacteria to oxidize ammonia, firstly into nitrite and then nitrate.
 The nitrate is readily consumed by bacteria to obtain energy and becomes bound (immobilized) in the bacteria cells as organic N (R-NH2).

-Y-Bar Enterprises operates a feedlot composting and spreading company.
+"My company operates a feedlot composting and spreading company.
 On average we compost 60,000 tons annually at three locations in Nebraska located approximately 150 miles apart.
+Since we began composting at three locations, our main challenge has been the constant turner schedule battle.
+For us, reducing the frequency of windrow turns has been the biggest benefit we have gained by...

 Click to Read More